 Divorce Agreement vs. Loan Agreement

 First, be aware that your lenders might not acknowledge everything you agree to during the divorce process.
 One spouse may be responsible for repaying certain loans after divorce (even joint debt, such as a car loan applied for by both partners).
-But that just means they’re supposed to take care of the debt—they might not follow through and make payments.
+But that simply means they’re supposed to take care of the debt—they might not follow through with making payments.

 Who signed the loan agreement?
-If your name is on a loan—as a borrower or co-signer—you’re 100% responsible for the debt from the lender’s perspective.
-Even if you’ve divorced and your former spouse agreed to handle the debt, your credit is on the line if anybody defaults, and you’ll also be responsible for late fees and collection costs.
+If your name is listed on a loan—as a borrower or co-signer—you’re 100% responsible for the debt from the lender’s perspective.
+Even if you're divorced and your former spouse agreed to handle the debt, your credit is on the line if your ex defaults, and you’re also responsible for any late fees and collection costs.

-There are only two ways to keep your credit safe after divorce.
+There are two ways to keep your credit safe after divorce.
 Discuss these strategies with your attorney before taking any action:

-- Get your name off the loan (by refinancing or having your name removed)
+- Get your name off the loan (by refinancing or having your name removed).

-Unfortunately, the person responsible for the debt will have to apply—and get approved—on their own.
+Unfortunately, the person responsible for the debt must apply—and get approved—on their own.
 If they don’t have sufficient income and credit, the application will be denied.
-In those cases, the borrower might be able to pledge additional collateral (for example, using equity in the home to pay off an auto loan).
+In those cases, the borrower might be able to pledge additional collateral (for example, using the equity in the home to pay off an auto loan).

 Don’t Assume Anything

-Make sure you have a way to keep track of loans after your divorce.
-Get online access to accounts, and make sure lenders have up-to-date contact information so they can send you important mail (whether it’s your new residence, a Post Office box, or another arrangement).
+Make sure to devise a way of meticulously keeping track of loans after your divorce.
+Obtain online access to accounts, and make sure lenders have up-to-date contact information so they can send you important mail (whether it’s your new residence, a Post Office box, or another arrangement).